Street Votes

 The well considered proposals appear an excellent opportunity for multiple stakeholders to deliver high quality development in substantial numbers to aid the national housing crisis.
 In our experience bringing the local community together to form a coherent plan with the agents of delivery can stymie development.
 The Strong Suburbs proposals could overcome this challenge and unlock the country’s enormous potential.

-Ben Bolgar, Prince’s Foundation
+Ben Bolgar, Prince’s Foundation (In response to the Strong Suburbs report)

 Community-led suburban intensification can make a valuable contribution to creating more homes and better neighbourhoods.
 This important report outlines a way of making this happen, and it deserves careful attention.

-Further endorsements for block plans and Create Mews
+Further endorsements for Create Mews

 Nicholas Rogers AM, London Assembly